Group gradings on triangularizable algebras: Further comments: normed algebras

 \begin{Lemma}[{\cite[Proposition 1.8.10]{Megg}}] Let $X=Y_1\oplus\cdots\oplus Y_m$ be a Banach space given by the internal direct sum of the closed subspaces $Y_1$, \dots, $Y_m$.
 Then $X\cong Y_1\times\cdots\times Y_m$ as normed spaces. \end{Lemma}

 As a consequence, we obtain: \begin{Lemma} Let $X=Y_1\oplus\cdots\oplus Y_m$ be a Banach space, where $Y_1$, \dots, $Y_m$ are closed subspaces.
-Then the projections $\pi_i\colon X\to X$, with $\pi_i(X)=Y_i$, are continuous. \end{Lemma} As a further consequence, we obtain the following: \begin{Cor} Let $X$ be a Banach algebra.
-Then every closed finite $G$-grading on $X$ is continuous. \end{Cor} Thus, in the context of Banach algebras, every closed grading is continuous.
-However, in the context of normed algebras, this is no longer true, as the following example shows. \begin{Example} Let $c_0=\{(a_n)_{n\in\mathbb{N}}\mid\lim a_n=0\}$ be the set of sequences in $\mathbb{R}$ converging to $0$, which is a Banach space.
+Then the projections $\pi_i\colon X\to X$, with $\pi_i(X)=Y_i$, are continuous. \end{Lemma} As a further consequence, we obtain the following: \begin{Prop} Let $X$ be a Banach algebra.
+Then every closed finite \G-grading on $X$ is continuous. \end{Prop} Thus, for Banach algebras, every finite closed grading is continuous.
+However, for normed algebras, this is no longer true, as the following example shows. \begin{Example} Let $c_0=\{(a_n)_{n\in\NN}\mid\lim a_n=0\}$ be the set of sequences in \RR converging to $0$, which is a Banach space.
 Let

-Then, it is known (see, for instance, \cite[Exercise 1.84]{Megg}) that $M$ and $N$ are closed subspaces of $c_0$, $M\cap N=0$, $\mathcal{V}:=M\oplus N\ne c_0$ and $\overline{\mathcal{V}}=c_0$.
-Then, $\mathcal{V}=M\oplus N$ is a closed vector space grading.
+Then, it is known (see, for instance, \cite[Exercise 1.84]{Megg}) that $M$ and $N$ are closed subspaces of $c_0$, $M\cap N=0$, $\V:=M\oplus N\ne c_0$ and $\overline{\V}=c_0$.
+Then, $\V=M\oplus N$ is a closed vector space grading.
 However, it is \textbf{not} continuous.
 Indeed, otherwise, there would have an extension to a vector space grading on $c_0$ via $c_0=\overline{M}\oplus\overline{N}=M\oplus N\ne c_0$, a contradiction. \end{Example}